tnichols217/notes/APArt/Piece Descriptions.md

 ### Processes
 ### TODO: make "emotion" more specific

-1. Revised from a children's toy style to a more professional yet fun look to better convey my emotion
+1. Revised from a children's toy style to a more professional yet fun look to convey retrospective
 2. Experimented with styles of generated distortion until I created one that was gentle and relaxing

 ## 6 - Guitar